-The Community Affiliate Network (CAN) establishes more formal relationships between US Squash and non-profit facilities that advance the goals of the Community Initiative and closely align with US Squash’s mission.
+The Community Affiliate Network (CAN) establishes more formal relationships between US Squash and facilities that advance the goals of the Community Initiative and closely align with US Squash’s mission.
 CAN facilities conduct programming inclusive of junior scholastic squash team programs, junior squash grassroots development and high-performance programs, squash and education programs, adult squash development, and accredited leagues, ladders, and tournaments.

 Building off a strong foundation of traditional club and school-based models, squash communities of the future will be centered around multi-purpose facilities which integrate a full range of programming.
 These community squash centers, featuring both indoor and outdoor courts, will dramatically increase access to the sport and bring a growing and diverse community together.
 The Community Affiliate Network stimulates and supports the establishment of centers nationwide.

 Comprising five singles courts and one hardball doubles court, ACS provides affordable access to squash in Atlanta for all levels of play and is the new home of A+ Squash, an Atlanta-based nonprofit organization that transforms the lives of young people through the sport of squash and ongoing educational support.

 Constructed in 2008, the Lynch/van Otterloo YMCA is part of the YMCA of the North Shore association that includes five facilities north of Boston and serves nearly 55,000 collective members.
 With three singles courts and one doubles court, the Lynch/van Otterloo facility primarily serves 7,000 members from the communities of Marblehead, Swampscott and south Salem.